pargyropoulos/Ebb_n_Flow_Hydro_Controller/README.md

 # Ebb & Flow Hydroponic Controller
 ## A digital hydroponic controller based on PIC16F648A microcontroller.

 Code was written exclusively in ASM a decade ago, making it a legacy project at the early beginning.
-Code in no longer maintained.
+Code is no longer maintained.

 * Controls an LCD 16x2 - HD44780 through a PCF8574 I2C expander.
 LCD contrast is digitaly adjusted through PWM modulation.